-All eyes are on the Federal Reserve, as they began what looks to be an ongoing round of interest rate hikes in December 2016.
+All eyes are on the Federal Reserve, as they continue what looks to be an ongoing round of interest rate hikes in 2018.
 This has already led to an increase in mortgage rates.

 For homeowners who are have fallen behind on their mortgages, this is not good news.
 For those who are facing foreclosure, the thought that their mortgage payments may increase due to a rate hike could be even more worrisome.